hygraph/rich-text/packages/types/README.md

 # @graphcms/rich-text-types

-TypeScript definitions for the GraphCMS Rich Text field type.
+TypeScript definitions for the Hygraph Rich Text field type.

 ---

-Made with 💜 by GraphCMS 👋 [join our community](https://slack.graphcms.com)!
+Made with 💜 by Hygraph 👋 [join our community](https://slack.hygraph.com)!